koalacoding/learn_words/README.md

 # learn_words
-A program to work on memorizing lists of words. (for example : learning lists of words of a new language)
+A program to work on memorizing lists of words.
+For example, it can be used to learn words from a new language.

-## Steps finished.

 ## To do.

-## To commit.